Anjali-2807/Chat_Application/README.md

 🔹 Direct Messaging: Users can send private messages using the @username format.

-🔹 Chat History: All messages are logged into a file named chat_history.
+🔹 Chat History: All messages are stored into a file named chat_history.

 🔹 Real-time Communication: Clients receive messages instantly after they are sent by others.
 # File Structure